AliakseiDeboi/js-constructor/README.md

 # js-constructor
-Site constructor on pure JavaScript, without any frameworks
+Simple site constructor on pure JavaScript, without any frameworks

+Go to https://aliaksei-js-constructor.web.app if you want to see how it works!